Create A Social Media Calendar for Employer Branding

 - What makes this team member unique?

-- Who is this employee as a person outside of the work environment?
+- Who is this team member as a person outside of the work environment?

-- What did this employee do before joining our company?
+- What did this team member do before joining our company?

-- Does this employee have a unique perspective on their role?
+- Does this team member have a unique perspective on their role?

-These are what social media managers should take into account when looking to create employer branding content that is employee-centric to gain the most traction and response with published content.
-In a sense, highlighting employee stories and successes demand lines of questioning more akin to a reporter or magazine writer than a media marketer, and this train of thought will not only yield more exciting and innovative content but will also help social media marketers look at the work they do with a fresh, outside-the-box perspective.
+Social media managers should consider these when creating employer branding content that is employee-centric to gain the most traction and response with published content.
+In a sense, highlighting employee stories and successes demand lines of questioning more akin to a reporter or magazine writer than a media marketer, and this train of thought will not only yield more exciting and innovative content.
+Still, it will also help social media marketers look at their work with a fresh, outside-the-box perspective.

-Simple as it may seem, aligning your employer branding social media content calendar with already established holidays or celebrations is an easy way to join in a bigger discussion across social media.
+Simple as it may seem, aligning your employer branding and social media content calendar with already established holidays or celebrations is an easy way to join a bigger social media discussion.
 National Administrative Assistant Day.
 National Bosses Day.
 National Employee Appreciation Day.
-These celebrations and events not only give you a built-in window to create employer-branded social content, but they also give you a license or an occasion to experiment or get creative with your employer-branded content.
+These celebrations and events give you a built-in window to create employer-branded social content and a license or an occasion to experiment or get creative with your employer-branded content.

 Every company with an established employer brand in the digital or social media sphere will publish a picture of their Administrative Assistant team on the day these employees are being celebrated, so this is where your creativity as a marketing professional can rear its long-dormant head.
 What about a 30-second video or montage of your AAs?
-Or, what about an infographic depicting the ways in your which AAs add value to the company and in return, are valued by management?
+Or, what about an infographic depicting how AAs add value to the company and, in return, are valued by management?

-Simply jumping on the bandwagon with holidays or special events doesn’t quite get you into the end zone regarding employer branding.
-Making sure your content is adventurous (or at least adventurous for your industry or company) should be part of your goal.
+Simply jumping on the bandwagon with holidays or special events doesn't quite get you into the end zone regarding employer branding.
+Ensuring your content (or at least adventurous for your industry or company) should be part of your goal.

 Peek over the fence

-Just because you manage social media employer branding and engagement for a healthcare organization doesn’t mean you’re limited to observing what’s happening in the healthcare space.
-Too often, social media managers get pigeonholed in their lane and lose sight of the bigger picture in terms of what other companies, organizations, and entities are doing to invigorate the social sphere with quality, innovative content.
+Just because you manage social media employer branding and engagement for a healthcare organization doesn't mean you're limited to observing what's happening in the healthcare space.
+Too often, social media managers get pigeonholed in their lane and lose sight of what other companies, organizations, and entities are doing to invigorate the social sphere with quality, innovative content.

 Instead, your first thought should be: “How can I adopt this blueprint and make it relevant to the needs of my industry?”

-This brand of thinking at large is exactly what today’s social media managers need when it comes to projecting the employer branding that will not only create positive buzz around their company but also potentially position them as a leader among their competitors.
+This brand of thinking is exactly what today's social media managers need to project the employer branding that will create positive buzz around their company and potentially position them as a leader among their competitors.